 The course is delivered at The University Ipswich Campus.
 Placements are provided across a range of settings in the Eastern Region.
 Students studying full-time on BSc (Hons) Children's Nursing are likely to have approximately 386 direct contact hours and 814 self-directed hours for level 4, 300 contact hours and 900 self-directed hours for level 5 and 250 contact hours and 950 self-directed hours for level 6.
 The direct contact hours will be a mix of lectures, seminars, simulated skills sessions and self-directed hours include guided learning using the online learning platform Brightspace.
 In addition, tutorials and guided group discussions will form part of the self-directed hours.
 Students will also be required to participate in clinical placements involving 37.5 hours per week of allocated clinical time.
 Placements will be arranged by the University.
-Other than for a potential 3-week optional elective placement in year three.
 Students will normally be expected to undertake independent study each week; this is dependent on module requirements.